floatSDSDS/floatsdsds.github.io/index.md

 Use to have 3 RC model planes, the biggest one have a wing span of 2.6 meters.

-Have solid control theory framework stay in mind.
+Have a solid control theory framework stay in mind.

 appreciate to this silly but beautiful World.